PicsArt/cppbind/docs/04_advanced_features/05_object_downcasting.rst

         .. tab:: Python
             .. note::
-                Automatic down casting process for Python is done by PyBind.
+                Automatic downcasting process for Python is done by PyBind.

         .. tab:: Swift